poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Solution +.#

-: If the referenced row is updated, then the attribute of the referencing rows are set to `NULL`{.sqlmysql}.
+: If the referenced row is updated, then the attribute of the referencing rows are set to `NULL`.

 Solution +.#
 ~